ZikangXiong/ZikangXiong.github.io/index.md

 ## Adversarial Attack & Defense of Deep Reinforcement Learning
 Neural network controllers are not robust to adversarial attacks, which exposes them in great threat from malicious attackers.
-Our aim is to explore both attack and defense techniques for deep-neural-network controlled systems, thus providing more robust neural network controllers.
+We aim to explore both attack and defense techniques for deep-neural-network controlled systems, thus providing more robust neural network controllers.

 ### Related publications:
 *Robustness to Adversarial Attacks in Learning-Enabled Controllers*